 Aviation radio services started in the 1930s with all communication and radio navigation aids being run by the Post Office.

-1938: Just as planning for the new radio station was getting under way, one of the celebrated survey flights across the Pacific came to a tragic end.
-The Pan American Airways flying boat Samoan Clipper commanded by Captain Edwin Musick was lost with all on board near Apia.
+Just as planning for the new radio station at Bucklands Beach was getting under way, the Pan American Airways flying boat Samoan Clipper commanded by Edwin Musick is lost with all on board near Apia.
 In keeping with the general feeling of the country, Group Captain T Wilks, Controller of Civil Aviation, put forward the idea that the new radio station should “constitute a memorial and should be known as the Musick Memorial Radio Station”.
 The Government approved this and accordingly, the main building and layout was planned with this objective in mind.

 If you have further information about Auckland Radio in the 1930s, please contact us.